 As the amount of data generated by edge devices continues to grow at a staggering rate, organisations are facing many challenges, including bandwidth congestion, lack of scalability, processing delays, data security and integrity, including compliance and privacy issues.
 Supermicro edge servers aim to transform enterprises and empower them with intelligent connectivity from IoT devices to the cloud.

-“Supermicro is committed to helping companies modernise their data centres and edge infrastructure so companies can analyse data at real-time speeds as part of their core competence and business advantage," said Supermicro CEO Charles Liang.
+“Supermicro is committed to helping companies modernise their data centers and edge infrastructure so companies can analyse data at real-time speeds as part of their core competence and business advantage," said Supermicro CEO Charles Liang.

 "Enhancing our GPU servers and advanced platforms optimised for AI at the edge technology with NVIDIA EGX and NGC provides a wide selection of optimised and efficient solutions for the intelligent edge and for seamless integration from the edge to the cloud.”

-For the edge micro data centre and as a validated NVIDIA EGX edge platform system, Supermicro’s 2U SuperServer 2029GP-TR is NGC-Ready – a validation for systems with demonstrated ability to run demanding AI workloads.
+For the edge micro data center and as a validated NVIDIA EGX edge platform system, Supermicro’s 2U SuperServer 2029GP-TR is NGC-Ready – a validation for systems with demonstrated ability to run demanding AI workloads.

-The SYS-2029GP-TR uses four NVIDIA T4 GPUs and supports up to six T4 GPUs for other data centre applications.
+The SYS-2029GP-TR uses four NVIDIA T4 GPUs and supports up to six T4 GPUs for other data center applications.
 In addition, Supermicro’s 1U system with two T4 GPUs, the SYS-1029U-TR4, is in the NGC-Ready validation process now.